S3 method for class 'Map'

-Plotting function for objects of the outlier_map
+Plotting function for objects of the outlier_map class.
+Produces a

 heatmap-style image using ggplot2 syntax, for objects

-produced by calcOutlierMap()
+produced by calcOutlierMap().

 Usage